wesleychavez/wesleychavez.github.io/_posts/2018-9-10-Perceptron.md

 This tells us that if we have a large number of features in a dataset, we can save a lot of time by choosing a linear classifier, and won't lose much accuracy!
 Go run and tell that, homeboy.

+Super!
+Now we know everything about the perceptron.
+In the next two posts, I plan to write about two more linear classifiers, then we can start ramping up to some classy **DEEP** learning boxes.
+Holy potatoes am I excited to tell you about deep learning!

 [1] F. Rosenblatt.
 The perceptron: A probabilistic model for information storage and organization in the brain.
 Psychological Review, 65(6):386, 1958.

 [2] G.-X. Yuan, C.-H. Ho, and C.-J. Lin.
 Recent advances of large-scale linear classification.
 Proceedings of the IEEE, 100(9):2584–2603, 2012.